Effects Of Vibration On Infants

 Do Babies Like Vibration?

-As we all know, every baby is different, so it’s impossible to say definitively whether all babies like vibration.
+As we all know, every baby is different, so it’s impossible to say definitively whether all babies like it.

-But given vibration is something that babies are familiar with – because it’s similar to what a baby experiences in the womb – there’s a good chance that your newborn baby will like it when they are exposed to vibration.
+But given vibration is something that babies are familiar with – because it’s similar to what a baby experiences in the womb – there’s a good chance that your newborn baby will like it when they are exposed to this sort or movement.

 A vibrating motion will typically remind a baby of mommy’s womb, which is clearly a good thing and as such, the motion should be calming and reassuring for a young baby.